OpenDataDSL/documentation/docs/product/developer/odsl/Functions/TimeSeries Functions.md

 import Scale from './all/scale.md';
 import Shift from './all/shift.md';
-import SimpleRegression from './all/simpleRegression.md'
+import SimpleRegression from './all/simpleRegression.md' import Correlation from './all/correlation.md';
+import Covariance from './all/covariance.md';

 Functions that take a TimeSeries as their input